 The world-renowned RHS Chelsea Flower Show returns to London from 19–23 May 2026, and it’s packed with spectacular gardens, inspiring themes and standout trade displays that every visitor must see.
 Whether you’re a garden lover, designer, or tech fan, here are the Top 10 must-see attractions at this year’s show.

-1. CPRE On the Edge
+3. CPRE On the Edge Garden

 Celebrating overlooked urban edge-lands, this garden by Sarah Eberle reflects nature’s beauty in unexpected places with natural landscapes and textured planting that tells a story of hope and resilience.

-2. Parkinson’s UK: A Garden for Every Parkinson’s Journey
+4. Parkinson’s UK: A Garden for Every Parkinson’s Journey

 A large-scale show garden designed by Arit Anderson to celebrate resilience, wellbeing and sensory experience.
 It features colour, texture and planting to reflect different stages of the Parkinson’s journey.